ruizdurazo/ruizdurazo/notes/on-css-styling/index.md

 <!-- --- -->

-### HTML: Setting break points for words and lines
+## HTML: How to set break points for words and lines

 Three main options: